Whiteknight/Rosella/libraries/future.md

 have bad interfaces, suffer from bad or incomplete design, or are otherwise not mature enough to be considered a stable part of Rosella.

-### Contract
+### Assert

 A library for performing runtime checks and assertions.
-The Contract library implements functionality to verify that certain values hold in certain ranges, that objects implement required interfaces, and that functions are both being called correctly and returning correct values.
-At runtime, the Contract library can be "turned off", and will not perform any costly checks.
+The Assert library implements functionality to verify that certain values hold in certain ranges, that objects implement required interfaces, and that functions are both being called correctly and returning correct values.
+At runtime, the Assert library can be "turned off", and will not perform any costly checks.
+The Assert library can be integrated with the Test library to add more tools for unit and integration testing.

+### Benchmark

+The Benchmark library will contain tools and utilities for benchmarking and measuring the performance of code.

 ### Decorate